 History

 Exploration of the sole and radiographic examination was unremarkable.
-A tract could not be visualised and the patient was admitted to the clinic with the suspicion of a solar abscess.
+A tract could not be visualized and the patient was admitted to the clinic with the suspicion of a solar abscess.

 MR imaging of the foot revealed a chronic penetrating tract, severe infectious osteitis of the pedal bone, and osseous changes at the solar canal.